-Even if you’re a premium user of Spotify, you need to connect to the Internet for playing songs offline.
+Even if you’re a premium user of Spotify, you need to connect to the Internet to play songs offline.
 If you lose the connection after 30 days, then your downloaded songs will disappear.
-To fix the problem of Spotify not playing downloaded songs, connect to the Internet and resync the application.
+To fix the problem of Spotify downloaded music not playing, connect to the Internet and resync the application.

 After installing Spotify, you may have forgotten to give some necessary permissions.
 If this is the case, it may cause Spotify not to work properly and play downloaded songs offline.
 So, to enable permissions for your Spotify Android app.